ecoiahq/content-ops-starter/content/pages/creative-services.md

         self:
           textAlign: center
     subtitle: ''
-    text: >+
+    text: >
-      <div style="text-align: center">We combine creativity with strategy to
+      Our creative team doesn't just create content—they have a foundation in the UK broadcast media industry, which gives our partners the creative edge to produce and deliver standout assets that leave a lasting impact.

-      produce content that resonates with your audience and amplifies your social and environmental impact.
-From video production and animation to graphic design and photography, we create visually engaging content that captures attention and drives results.</div>
+      Creativity is powerful, but when combined with strategy, it drives real change.
+We develop content that resonates with your audience while amplifying your social and environmental impact.

+      From video production and animation to graphic design and photography, we create visually engaging assets designed to capture attention and deliver results.
     actions: []
     colors: bg-dark-fg-light
     styles: